rzhang44/ryanzhang/README.md

 ### Hello!
 Brains brains brains brains

-### Thank you to Athena Chernandez for allowing me to use this wonderful website template! :)
+### Thank you Athena Chernandez for allowing me to use this wonderful website template! :)